Walter Scott (singer): Death

 Scott disappeared on December 27, 1983.
 In April 1987, his body was found floating face-down in a cistern.
 He had been hog-tied and shot in the chest.

 Scott's second wife, JoAnn (née Calcaterra), pleaded guilty to hindering the prosecution of his murder, and received a five-year sentence.
 She served 18 months of her sentence as a result of a plea bargain.
-Her lover, James H. Williams Sr., whom she had married in 1986, was found guilty of two counts of capital murder for the deaths of Scott, and of Williams' previous wife, Sharon Williams, who died in 1983 from what was originally thought to have been an automobile accident.
+Her lover, James H. Williams Sr., whom she had married in 1986, was found guilty of two counts of capital murder for the deaths of Scott, and of Williams' previous wife, Sharon Williams, who died on October 19, 1983 from what was originally thought to have been an automobile accident.

 Police were told where to look for Scott's body by Williams' son.

 The case was documented on the TLC TV series Forensic Files (season 7, episode 1: "The Cheater"), HBO's Autopsy 3: Voices From the Grave, Secrets of the Morgue (episode: "The Wells Run Dry"), Oxygen's Exhumed: Killer Revealed (episode: "Murders on the Edge of Town"), and as part of The New Detectives: Case Studies in Forensic Science (episode: "Grave Discoveries").

 On September 11, 2011, James Williams Sr. died at age 72 while serving his life sentence.
 He had been in hospice in the state prison in Potosi, Missouri for some time due to having heart problems.
 JoAnn Williams died at age 75 in May 2019.